gbusch/bme680_home_monitor/README.md

 ## Shopping list
 Here is a short overview of the parts that you will need:
 * The BME680 sensor from Bosch Sensortec.
 You probably want to get a breakout board.
 I got the one from BlueDot.
 A soldering iron was needed to solder the 6-pin header to the board.
 There might be boards on the market that have the header already attached.
 Cost: around 20 €.
 (If you are not interested in indoor air quality but only temperature and humidity you might want to check out the BME280 which is available for less than 5 €.)
 * An ESP32 microcontroller.
 I used the ESP32 Dev Kit C from az-delivery.de but there are many different versions on the market that should work as well.
-A ESP8266 can also be used but I failed to fully program it with platform.io without any manual modifications.
+A ESP8266 can also be used but I failed to fully program it with platformIO without any manual modifications.
 Cost: around 10 €.
 * Jumper wires (female-female) to connect ESP32 and sensor.
 * A micro-USB charger to power the ESP32.
 * A Raspberry Pi with (micro) SD card and power supply.
 I got an ABOX (now LABISTS) Raspberry Pi 3B+ starter kit which also contained case, power supply, heat sinks and SD card.
 Cost: around 85 € (A bare Raspberry Pi costs only half, but I recommend to get one proper kit since you can use it for many other projects at the same time as well).